AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/before-implement.md

 Stellen Sie bei der Fehlerbehebung sicher, dass die zusätzliche ID bei Analytics-Treffern vorhanden ist.

-## Clientseitige Analytics-Protokollierung {#client-side}
+## Client-side Analytics logging {#client-side}

-Wenn &quot;at. js&quot; ,&quot; appmeasurement. js [!DNL Experience Cloud Visitor ID Service]«sich auf der Seite befinden und Ereignisse [!DNL Adobe Analytics][!DNL Target] für Reports &amp; Analysen-Zwecke im Backend korrekt vorhanden sind, werden die Ereignisse standardmäßig im Backend gespeichert, sofern die korrekte zusätzliche ID von der Seite eingeschlossen wird.
+By default, when at.js, the [!DNL Experience Cloud Visitor ID Service], and appMeasurement.js are on the page, [!DNL Adobe Analytics] and [!DNL Target] correctly stitch events for reporting and analytics purposes in the backend as long as the correct supplemental ID is included from the page, as mentioned above.
 Sie müssen keine weiteren Vorgänge für A 4 T verwalten und durchführen, damit sie ordnungsgemäß funktionieren.

-Es gibt jedoch Fälle, in denen Sie möglicherweise mehr Kontrolle darüber haben möchten, wann und wie Analysedaten zu Berichtszwecken [!DNL Target][!DNL Analytics] gesendet werden sollen.
-Möglicherweise verfügen Sie über ein praktisches Analysetool, das Sie für interne Zwecke nutzen, aber auch die Analysedaten [!DNL Analytics] über Ihr interner Analyseprodukt senden möchten, damit andere Mitglieder Ihrer Organisation weiterhin als visuelle Berichtsquelle genutzt [!DNL Analytics] werden können.
-Siehe [Schritt 7: Referenz at. js oder mbox. js auf allen Seiten der Site](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) in *Analytics für Target-Implementierung* , um weitere Informationen zu erhalten.
+However, there are cases when you might want to have more control on when and how to send analytics data related to [!DNL Target] to [!DNL Analytics] for reporting purposes.
+You might have an in-house analytics tool that you leverage for internal purposes but also want to send the analytics data to [!DNL Analytics] via your in-house analytics product so that other members of your organization can continue to utilize [!DNL Analytics] as a visual reporting source.
+See [Step 7: Reference at.js or mbox.js on all site pages](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) in *Analytics for Target Implementation* for more information.